Incantation (2022) Review – A Chilling and Visceral Taiwanese Ritual

 When Incantation finds its groove, however.
 It is an incredibly effective supernatural horror movie.
 Focusing on themes of religion, rituals and sacrilege, Incantation should feel fairly familiar to anyone who is a fan of Asian horror.
 Small, isolated, villages with, seemingly, bizarre systems of beliefs are pretty common tropes.
 As are the horrific outcomes when they open their doors to outsiders

 Incantation really throws everything at the viewer.
 From shocking scenes of sudden violence to toe curling body horror and ultra tense, claustrophobic, moments of suspense.
 It’s a really nice balance.
 The movie is incredibly atmospheric.
 Maintaining a distinct feeling of gloom and threat throughout.
-Some of the scenes are legitimately unsettling, as well.
-It’s impossible not to feel ill at ease as characters wander through tunnels in the dark.
-That’s without mentioning the blistered skin and brutal scenes of self harm.
-It’s powerful stuff and stays with you.

-Realistic and Relatable
+Realistic and relatable

 The found footage presentation style offers Incantation a distinct feeling of realism.
 It is guilty of stepping briefly into farce towards the end.
 Leaning far too heavily into a weak attempt at creating viral popularity but, for the most part, the gritty camera work and slightly unorthodox angles makes everything feel more authentic.
-Characters feel exposed and vulnerable, events are believable, there is a serious rawness to everything that works incredibly well.
-It draws you in and makes you invest in the characters.

 Placing a young child at the centre of many of the scares is another effective move.
 Impacting the viewer in a more significant way than if we were watching an adult.
 I am sure any parent can relate to the lengths Ronan will go to for her child.
 Making the movie connect more with certain viewers than others.
 Not everyone is going to enjoy this approach.
 But, for those that do, they may find themselves more invested.